Names of India: Jambudvīpa

 The name Jambudīpasi for "India" (Brahmi script) in the Sahasram Minor Rock Edict of Ashoka, circa 250 BCE.

 Jambudvīpa (जम्बुद्वीपम्) was used in ancient scriptures as a name of India before the term Bhārat became widespread.
 It might be an indirect reference to the Insular India.
+In Myanmar it was called "Zabudipa".
 The derivative Jambu Dwipa was the historical term for India in many Southeast Asian countries before the introduction of the English word "India".
-This alternate name is still used occasionally in Thailand, Malaysia, Java and Bali to describe the Indian Subcontinent.
+This alternate name is still used occasionally in Thailand, Malaysia, Java and Bali to describe the Indian subcontinent.
 However, it also can refer to the whole continent of Asia.
 It was used by Maurya Emperor Ashoka in his inscriptions to denote his realm.

 Gyagar and Phagyul

 Both Gyagar ("White expanse") and Phagyul are Tibetan names for India.
 Ancient Tibetan Buddhist authors and pilgrims used the ethnogeographic referents Gyagar or Gyagar to the south and Madhyadesa (central land or holy centre) for India.
-Since at least 13th century, several influential indigenous Tibetan lamas & authors also started to refer to India as the Phagyul, short for Phags yul, meaning the land of aryas i.e. land of noble, holy, enlightened & superior people who are the source of spiritual enlightenment.
-Tibetan scholar Gendun Chopel explains that Tibetan word gyagar comes from the Indian sanskrit language word vihāra (buddhist monastery), and the ancient Tibetans applied the term Geysar mainly to the northern and central India region from Kuru (modern Haryana) to Magadha (modern Bihar).
-The Epic of King Gesar, which originally developed around 200 BCE or 300 BCE and about 600 CE, describes India as the "Gyagar: The Kingdom of Buddhist Doctrine", "Gyagar: The Kingdom of Aru Medicine" (ayurveda), "Gyagar: The Kingdom of Pearls" and "Gyagar: The Kingdom of Golden Vases".
+Since at least the 13th century, several influential indigenous Tibetan lamas and authors referred to India as Phagyul, short for Phags yul, meaning the land of Aryas, referring to noble or spiritually enlightened people regarded in Tibetan Buddhism as the source of Buddhist learning.
+Tibetan scholar Gendun Chopel explains that the Tibetan word Gyagar derives from the Sanskrit vihāra (Buddhist monastery), and the ancient Tibetans applied the term Geysar mainly to the northern and central India region from Kuru (modern Haryana) to Magadha (modern Bihar).
+The Epic of King Gesar, which developed between 200 BCE-300 BCE and about 600 CE, describes India as "Gyagar: The Kingdom of Buddhist Doctrine", "Gyagar: The Kingdom of Aru Medicine" (Ayurveda), "Gyagar: The Kingdom of Pearls", and "Gyagar: The Kingdom of Golden Vases".
 The Central Tibetan Administration, often referred to as the Tibetan Government-in-Exile, asserts "Tibet is inextricably linked to India through geography, history, culture, and spiritually, Tibetans refer to India as 'Gyagar Phagpay Yul' or 'India the land of Aryas.'"
-Dalai Lama reveres India as the guru with Tibet as its chela (shishya or disciple) and "refers to himself the 'Son of India' and a true follower of Mahatma Gandhi.
+The Dalai Lama has described India as Tibet's guru and Tibet as its chela (disciple), referred to himself as a 'Son of India' and a true follower of Mahatma Gandhi.
 He continues to advocate the revival of India's ancient wisdom based on the Nalanda tradition."